 I completed my initial 200 hour Vinyasa Yoga Teacher Training at Laughing River Yoga in Burlington, VT.
-Since then, I have had additional training in Yin Yoga with Ryah Dekis.
+Since then, I have had additional YT trainings in Yin Yoga with Ryah Dekis and Emily Garret, respectively.
 I also completed teacher training in Baby and Toddler Yoga, Yoga and Mindfulness for Children, and Yoga and Mindfulness for Tweens and Teens at ChildLight Yoga in Dover, NH.

-As a family educator, a dedicated yoga practitioner and teacher, and a mom of two inspiringly spirited boys, I am an avid knowledge seeker in all things related to the workings of the human mind and the extraordinary interconnectedness of the stories we tell ourselves - as well as those we don't want to acknowledge - with the quality of life we are living.
+As an early childhood and family educator, a dedicated yoga practitioner and teacher, Reiki student and a mom of two inspiringly spirited boys, I am an avid knowledge seeker in all things related to the workings of the human mind and the extraordinary interconnectedness of the stories we tell ourselves - as well as those we don't want to acknowledge - with the quality of life we are living.

 Passionate about appreciating all that life brings, I truly believe that true joy can only be found in allowing moments to unfold as they will, accepting those darker parts of oneself, and the challenging times in life, with just as much - or more - grace than all those times when we have nothing to resist.
 It is the dark that makes way for light, and in this ebb and flow, we are given opportunities to grow into the kind of parents, partners and friends that we deeply desire to become.